In this article:

 + Patch Updates - Applies only the patch changes to the version deployed.

-Once you create a box, you can configure and manage it in these sections.
+Once you create a box, you can configure and manage it in this panel:

 Contacting Cloud Application Manager Support